Israel approves appointment of Reuven Azar as new Ambassador to India | Law-Order

 In an earlier stint in Washington from 2003 to 2006, he served as Counsellor for Political Affairs.

-Azar was born in Argentina and made Aliyah (immigration) with his family to Israel at the age of 13.
+Azar was born in Argentina in 1967 and made Aliyah (immigration) with his family to Israel at the age of 13.

 He served in a paratroopers battalion of the Israeli Defence Forces from 1985 to 1988 and was a reservist combat Sergeant up to 2008.